a rare visitor from antarctic pack ice

 - Main Threats

 - No significant threats in New Zealand waters as it is a very rare visitor.
-Climate change affecting Antarctic sea ice and krill populations is the primary global concern for this ice-dependent species.
+Climate change affecting Antarctic sea ice and krill populations is the primary global concern.

 - Population

 - This species is a very rare visitor to New Zealand from Antarctica.
 Only a handful of records exist.
-No formal population assessment exists for New Zealand visitors, but globally it is one of the most abundant seals.
+Globally it is one of the most abundant seals.

 - Conservation Status

 The crabeater seal's teeth are a marvel of evolution.
 Each tooth has multiple cusps that fit together like the teeth of a comb.
-When the seal closes its mouth, water is forced out through the gaps, but the krill are trapped inside.
+When the seal closes its mouth, water is forced out through the gaps.
+The krill are trapped inside.
 The seal then swallows its catch whole.
 This feeding method is efficient but inflexible.
 The crabeater cannot easily switch to other prey if krill become scarce.
 That makes it vulnerable to climate change.
-As the Antarctic ice melts, the krill populations shift, and the seals must follow.
+As the Antarctic ice melts, the krill populations shift.
+The seals must follow.

 Why does it sometimes reach New Zealand?
 The individuals found here are almost certainly lost.
-They may have been disoriented by storms or carried north by unusual currents.
+They may have been disoriented by storms.
+Carried north by unusual currents.
 They may be sick or starving.

 It may return south.
 It may die.
 Either way, its visit is brief.
 It does not know it is a rare visitor.
 It just wanted to rest.